nbgibbs/bladeSong/content/combat/Combat-movement.md

 	i.e. 2 creatures are moving directly towards one another in such a way that their paths would overlap, the GM can assume they are moving at a steady pace and they will meet in the middle

-If hostile creatures enter the reach of one another by default they stop where they are and engage in hand to hand. (for exceptions see combat [[maneuvers]])
+If hostile creatures enter the reach of one another by default they stop where they are and engage in hand to hand. (for exceptions see combat [[Combat Maneuvers]])

 A dash action may be taken which doubles a creatures movement speed.
 If they do so they may not take any other action or combat maneuver (unless otherwise stated) and if they are engaged in [[hand-to-hand]] they cannot win [[victory levels]] (if the dashing creature rolls higher it is considered a tie.